troy-skim/github-classroom-practice-run-java/README.md

 Each Java project will have several important directories:

 - `src` - contains the Java source code for the project (i.e. `.java` files)
+- `test` - contains code that will help us determine whether the code you have written behaves correctly.
+Do not touch this directory!
+- `bin` - contains the compiled code (i.e. `.class` files)
 - `lib` - contains any dependencies (other libraries of code that the project depends upon to work)
-- `bin` - contains the compiled code (i.e. `.class` files)

 If your project has no dependencies and has not been compiled, you may not see the `lib` or `bin` directories.